NVIDIA/spark-rapids/docs/FAQ.md

   storage I/O performance because the most suitable query type is computation bound instead of I/O or network bound.

-* Make sure at least the most time consuming part of the query is on GPU.
+* Make sure at least the most time consuming part of the query is on the GPU.
 Please refer to [Getting Started on Spark workload qualification](./get-started/getting-started-workload-qualification.md) for more details.
 Ideally we hope the whole query is fully on GPU, but if some minor part of the query, eg. a small JDBC table scan, can not run on GPU, it won't cause much performance overhead.